Graduate Student Handbook

 Readling Lists for the PE

-Candidates must enroll in an independent study, or studies, (Prelims Preparation) with the chair of their PE committee and work on the composition of the first list of 40 titles/authors.
-They should work with the other members of their committee on the second and third list (30-20 titles/authors respectively).
+Candidates must enroll in an independent study, or studies, (Prelims Preparation) with the chair or another member of their PE committee and work on the composition of the first list of 40 titles/authors: the goal of this exercise is to critically reflect on the meaning of “canon” and interdisciplinarity as they relate to the student’s research focus and interests.
+Students should work with the other members of their committee on the second and third list (30-20 titles/authors respectively).
 To be included in the lists are key scholarly books or the equivalent materials, such as articles and chapters, or media materials (films, etc.).
 The final lists must be approved by the PE committee and confirmed with the DGS (usually by May 15 of the fourth semester in the program).

 The Preliminary Examination